-Despite good scores for security, the majority of presidential campaign websites get a failing grade for data privacy according to a new study by the non-partisan Online Trust Alliance, an initiative of the Internet Society.
+Despite good scores for security, the majority of presidential campaign websites get a failing grade for data privacy according to a by the non-partisan Online Trust Alliance, an initiative of the Internet Society.

 The websites of 23 presidential campaigns were analyzed for Sender Policy Framework (SPF), Domain Keys Identified Mail (DKIM) for campaign email, correct Transport Layer Security (TLS) deployment, domain locking, privacy policies, and data sharing practices.